lostermann/feedunprotector/README.md

 Requirements
 ----------------
 * Apache Webserver with .htaccess Capability
-* PHP 5.3 or newerver installed
+* PHP 5.3 or newer

 How it works
 ----------------
-Feed Unprotector takes an .htaccess-protected Feed and repliactes it on-demand on your server, effectively removing the protection.
-Wy is this useful?
+Feed Unprotector takes a .htaccess-protected Feed and replicates it on-demand on your server, effectively removing the protection.

+Why is this useful?
 Good point!
 Well, I wrote this becuase the iOS Podcast application does not support protected feeds and I have a few protected podcast feeds I like to listen to and pay for.
 So, I decided to have my webserver replicate the feed and the MP3 files, providing me with a nice Podcast experience on iOS (and iTunes on the Mac as well, as all my playstates, etc. are now synchronized).

 How to setu it up
 ----------------